SomeAnticsDev/someantics.dev/src/streams/2022-07-05-zag/transcript.md

 <i class="timecode">[00:53:05]</i> **Segun:** And then we'll figure out, like, how the machine plays that role in there.

-To make this component focusable, we need to— we're gonna add, like, a tabindex of 0, assuming it's not disabled, of course.
+To make this component focusable, we need to— we're gonna add, like, a `tabindex` of 0, assuming it's not disabled, of course.
 If it's disabled, then we can change— dynamically change this value of this property there.

-Another property we can use is aria-valuetext, which represents, like, the textual value of that slider.
+Another property we can use is `aria-valuetext`, which represents, like, the textual value of that slider.
 So even though the 40 is just a number, you need to see something like "The quantity you've now selected is 40."
 So that actually gives you more, like, human-readable context to our value.

 <i class="timecode">[00:53:41]</i> **Ben:** Mm-hmm.